boazsegev/plezi-website/docs/guides/templates.html.md

 ## Plezi Settings

 Plezi leverages [Iodine's server](https://github.com/boazsegev/iodine) new architecture.
-Iodine is a pure Ruby HTTP and Websocket Server built using [Iodine's](https://github.com/boazsegev/iodine) core library - a multi-threaded pure ruby alternative to EventMachine with process forking support (enjoy forking, if your code is scaling ready).
+Iodine is a pure Ruby HTTP and WebSocket Server built using [Iodine's](https://github.com/boazsegev/iodine) core library - a multi-threaded pure ruby alternative to EventMachine with process forking support (enjoy forking, if your code is scaling ready).

-Plezi and Iodine are meant to be very effective, allowing for much flexability where needed.
+Plezi and Iodine are meant to be very effective, allowing for much flexibility where needed.

-Settings for the Iodine's core allow you to change different things, such as the level of concurrency you want (`Iodine.threads = ` or `Iodine.processes = `), logging destination (such as logging to a file) and more.
+Settings for the Iodine's core allow you to change different things, such as the level of concurrency you want (`Iodine.threads = ` or `Iodine.workers = `), security settings and more.

-Settings for Iodine's Http and Websockets server, allow you to change upload limits (which can be super important for security) using `Iodine::Http.max_http_buffer =`, limit websocket message sizes using `Iodine::Http::Websockets.message_size_limit =`, change the Websocket's auto-ping interval using `Iodine::Http::Websockets.default_timeout =` or `Plezi::Settings.ws_message_size_limit` and more...
-Poke around ;-)
+Settings for Iodine's HTTP and WebSockets server, allow you to change upload limits (which can be super important for security) using `Iodine::DEFAULT_SETTINGS[:max_body]`, limit WebSocket message sizes using `Iodine::DEFAULT_SETTINGS[:max_msg]`, change the WebSocket's auto-ping interval using `Iodine::DEFAULT_SETTINGS[:ping]` and more...
+Poke around the [iodine documentation](https://www.rubydoc.info/github/boazsegev/iodine/master/frames) ;-)

-Plezi and Iodine are written for Ruby versions 2.1.0 or greater (or API compatible variants).
-Version 2.2.3 is the currently recommended version.
+Plezi and Iodine are written for Ruby versions 2.2.2 or greater (or API compatible variants).
+Version 2.5.3 and above is currently recommended.

 ## Who's afraid of multi-threading?

-Plezi builds on Iodine's concept of "connection locking", meaning that your controllers shouldn't be acessed by more than one thread at the same time.
+Plezi builds on Iodine's concept of "connection locking", meaning that your controllers shouldn't be accessed by more than one thread at the same time.

 This allows you to run Plezi as a multi-threaded (and even multi-process) application as long as your controllers don't change or set any global data...
-Readeing global data after it was set during initialization is totally fine, just not changing or setting it...
+Reading global data after it was set during initialization is totally fine, just not changing or setting it...

 But wait, global data is super important, right?

 Well, sometimes it is.
-And although it's a better practice to avoide storing any global data in global variables, sometimes storing stuff in the global space is exactly what we need.
+And although it's a better practice to avoid storing any global data in global variables, sometimes storing stuff in the global space is exactly what we need.

 The solution is simple - if you can't use persistent databases with thread-safe libraries (i.e. Sequel / ActiveRecord / Redis, etc'), use Plezi's global cache storage (see Plezi::Cache).